kikkivzz-ux/shell-mcp-server/README.md

-# shell-mcp-server
-A simple shell MCP server for AI agents
 # Shell MCP Server

 A minimal MCP (Model Context Protocol) server that gives your AI agent access to a real shell.
 One file, zero config.